micc83/rooles/readme.md

 Rooles\RoolesServiceProvider::class
 ```

-In order to publish the migration and config files run the following command from your terminal:
+Run the following command from your terminal to publish the migration and the config files:

 ```sh
 $ php artisan vendor:publish